William the Conqueror, Duke of Normandy, becomes the Duke at the age of 8, on July 3, 1035, after the death of his father, Robert I.

 Prince Vsevolod I becomes Grand Prince of Kiev, marking a significant period in Kievan Rus' history.

 The Crusaders, led by Godfrey of Bouillon, capture the city of Jerusalem from the Fatimid Caliphate, marking the conclusion of the First Crusade.
-More

 King William II of England, also known as William Rufus, is killed in a hunting accident in the New Forest.
 Some believe that his brother Henry plotted his death since shortly after his brother William's death, he rushed to be crowned king before anyone could contest him.
 Also, Walter Tirel, the person that killed King William, fled to France following the incident, which over time has been viewed as an admission of guilt.
 Yet hunting was not a particularly safe at the time with frequent hunting accidents some of which were fatal.
 More

-The Siege of Tripoli during the First Crusade began in 1102 and concluded with its capture on July 12, 1109.
+The Siege of Tripoli during the aftermath of the First Crusade began in 1102 and concluded with its capture on July 12, 1109.
 This siege led to the establishment of the County of Tripoli which remained under the control of the crusaders until it was captured by the Muslim Mamluks in 1289

 The Battle of Ourique takes place, where the forces of Portuguese count Afonso Henriques (of the House of Burgundy) defeat those led by the Almoravid governor of Córdoba, Muhammad Az-Zubayr Ibn Umar, identified as "King Ismar" in Christian chronicles.
 More